The Problem:

 State bills must advance through committees in order to pass

-The Florida Legislative Session runs for 60 days.
-Committees meet to discuss bills, but if there isn’t public pressure to put these bills on committee agendas, they will not make it out of the committees.
+The 2025 Florida Legislative Session began on March 4th and lasted for 60 days.
+Committees meet to discuss bills, and if there isn’t public pressure to put these bills on committee agendas, they do not make it out of the committees.
 They may never even be heard!
 We need all Floridians to call the offices of the Committee Chairs and ask them to place priority bills on their meeting agendas to be considered after they are filed.
-Please help us with this in March 2023.
+Please help us with this in 2026.

 CONSIDER WRITING A LETTER TO THE EDITOR: